qualiaenjoyer/polymarket-apis/README.md

   - callbacks may be synchronous or async
   - default callback payloads are parsed Pydantic events
   - set `parse_messages=False` to receive raw websocket text
+  - `connection.close()` is the default shutdown path: market, real-time-data, and sports sockets stop quickly and may drop queued callback events; user sockets close gracefully
+  - `connection.graceful_close()` stops reading new messages and drains queued callback events before returning, useful for recorders/audit pipelines that need to process pending events

 - **Market socket**
   - subscribe by `token_ids`